 O rthodox Christian tradition, represented by the Apostles’ and Nicene Creeds, and the

-H istoric Reformed Presbyterian tradition, represented by statements such as the Scots Confession, the Westminster Articles, the Second Helvetic Confession, the Heidelberg Catechism, the Geneva Catechism, and by more
+H istoric Reformed Presbyterian tradition, represented by statements such as the Westminster Standards, the Scots Confession, the Second Helvetic Confession, the Heidelberg Catechism, the Geneva Catechism,

 C ontemporary Reformed standards such as the Barmen Confession and the New City Catechism.